viperproject/gobra-book/src/3-predicates-fractional.md

 `List` methods such as `Head` and `Get` do not need write permissions.
 Hence we change their contracts to only require `acc(l.Mem(), 1/2)`, and update any fold operations to use the correct permission amount.
-For methods like `Remove` that modify the `List` we still require write access.
+For methods like `Remove` that modify the `List`, we still require write access.
 Please ignore `l.View()` in the contracts for now.
 ``` go
 {{#include list.go:head}}